Slack for sales

 Share wins with the company

-Grow your team’s collective knowledge
+Grow your workspace's collective knowledge

 Communicating in public channels facilitates transparency and creates a searchable archive of past deals, decisions, and conversations.
 Try only to use private channels or Direct Messages for confidential or sensitive topics like budgets, deal approval, and commissions.